gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists RFC.md

 #### Shopping Cart

-At the moment of this RFC, the shopping cart is built on top of #Redis, which is an in-memory, open source, key value database, and in the actual architecture, the key of a shopping cart is the shopping id.
+At the moment of this RFC, the shopping cart is built on top of #Redis, which is an in-memory, open source, key-value database, and in the actual architecture, the key of a shopping cart is the shopping id.
 Each shopping has a list of events inside of it.

 Thinking on the new architecture, some of the events will need to be shared between the carts, avoiding misinformation, like items added in the cart, if one shopping has the item in the cart, the system should prevent another customer in another shopping add this item in the cart, unless he wants anyway.
 In the same way, some events won't be shared because they aren't in the same context.
 Like order items, categories, and item price changes, because those events are particular for each place and may change from one place to another.

-Another important change will be in the way of how the shopping events are built.
+Another important change will be in the way how the shopping events are built.
 The current flow gets the purchase list in the state of the moment the shopping is started, it works well because the system allows only one active shopping at the same time.
-Once we change the architecture to enable multiple shopping at the same time, when the second shopping is started, some events may be already done before, and shouldn't be lost.
+Once we change the architecture to enable multiple shopping at the same time, when the second shopping is started, some events may be already been created before, and shouldn't be lost.

 Below is a simplified flow chart outlining the behavior of the cart module.
 It provides a high-level overview of how the module should operate and handle its actions and events.